 The dimensionless unit hydrograph varies by region.
-Refer to Table 3-1.
+Refer to Table 3-1 for recommended peak rate factors.
 The peak rate factor determines the generalized shape of the runoff hydrograph.
 In a subdivided watershed, the subarea runoff hydrographs are routed downstream and added to other runoff branches at various intervals that influence the shape of the downstream hydrograph.
 Therefore, the influence of the unit hydrograph selection diminishes as the watershed is subdivided.
 Conversely, the total stream hydrograph shape for single area watersheds or those with a few large subareas are more influenced by the selection of the unit hydrograph.